New blockbuster movie shows why Pakistan loves to hate India

 "The army was great in that they gave us a lot of logistical support," Lashari said.
 "All the scenes with the helicopters and the mountains - they couldn't have been done without the army."

-Though yet to be screened in India, the film serves as a reminder of tensions between the neighbouring states, which have fought three wars since independence from the British in 1947.
+Though yet to be screened in India, the film serves as a reminder of tensions between the neighboring states, which have fought three wars since independence from the British in 1947.

 India and Pakistan trade accusations of staging cross-border attacks and supporting militants in the disputed region of Kashmir, where violence has seen a resurgence in recent months.